The Nurse Practitioner Who’s Fighting for Access to Primary Care

-Veronica Pike had seen enough.
+Veronica Max had seen enough.
 In 2013, Texas was failing to close a primary care gap that jeopardized the health of good people, especially those in rural communities, where they could drive 100 miles without passing a doctor.
-Pike’s state forecast a shortage of 3,375 primary care physicians in the coming decades, reflecting a trend sweeping the nation.
-The implications — like a lack of preventive medicine and deaths that might have been avoided with an early diagnosis — haunted Pike.
+Max’s state forecast a shortage of 3,375 primary care physicians in the coming decades, reflecting a trend sweeping the nation.
+The implications — like a lack of preventive medicine and deaths that might have been avoided with an early diagnosis — haunted Max.

 “People are dying right now because they don’t have access to primary care,” she recalls thinking.
 “We need to change that.”